OpenResearchInstitute/interlocutor/interlocutor_manual.md

 - Works on CPU (GPU optional for faster processing)
 ### Configuration

-Transcription settings are included in the default configuration.
+Full Transcription settings are included in the default configuration.
 If you need to create or update your config:

 ```
 # Create config with transcription settings included